Lawn Care & Weed Control

-When is the optimal time of the year to aerate and seed my lawn?
+When is the best time of year to aerate and seed my lawn?

-- Although some choose to seed in the spring we find that the best time of year to seed is the fall.
-A grass plant in its infancy stage of life is usually not hardy enough to make it through the summer stress that we experience in our area.
-Therefore, a fall seeding provides fall, winter and the following spring to establish before faced with any type of summer stress.
-Additionally, a spring seeding prohibits the use of a pre-emergent application in the spring which means one will be forfeiting significant crabgrass control for the year.
+Although some choose to seed in the spring, we find that the best time of year to seed is the fall.
+A grass plant in its infancy stage of life is usually not hardy enough to make it through the summer stress’ we face in our area.
+Additionally, a spring seeding prohibits the use of a pre-emergent herbicide (crabgrass preventive application) which is the first line of defense against crabgrass and other grassy weeds.

 Grub Preventive & Summer Insect Control(flea & tick)